xairy/raw-gadget/README.md

 Raw Gadget
 ==========

-__Note__: Raw Gadget is a debugging feature and it should not be used in production.
+__Note__: Raw Gadget is a debugging feature, and it should not be used in production.
 Use GadgetFS instead.
 See the differences [here](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst).

-[USB Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a low-level interface for the Linux USB Gadget subsystem.
+[Raw Gadget](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/usb/raw-gadget.rst) is a Linux kernel module that implements a low-level interface for the Linux USB Gadget subsystem.

+Raw Gadget can be used to emulate USB devices, both physical and virtual ones.
+Emulating physical devices requires a Linux board with a [USB Device Controller](/README.md#usb-device-controllers) (UDC), such as a Raspberry Pi.
-It can be used to emulate USB devices: physical ones with [special hardware](/README.md#usb-device-controllers), or virtual ones with [Dummy HCD/UDC](/dummy_hcd) (virtual devices get connected to the kernel Raw Gadget is running on).
+Emulating virtual devices requires no hardware and instead relies on the [Dummy HCD/UDC](/dummy_hcd) module (such devices get connected to the kernel Raw Gadget is running on).

 This repository contains instructions and [examples](/examples) for using Raw Gadget.

-Raw Gadget has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into mainline Linux kernel in `5.7`.
+Raw Gadget has been [merged](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=f2c2e717642c66f7fe7e5dd69b2e8ff5849f4d10) into the mainline Linux kernel in `5.7`.
-There's no need to use `5.7+` kernels, see [dummy_hcd](/dummy_hcd) and [raw_gadget](/raw_gadget) for information on how to build and `insmod` corresponding modules on older kernels.
+There's no need to use `5.7+` kernels; see [dummy_hcd](/dummy_hcd) and [raw_gadget](/raw_gadget) for information on how to build and `insmod` corresponding modules on older kernels.
-The modules should be compatible with kernel versions down to `4.14`, see the table below.
+The modules should be compatible with kernel versions down to `4.14`; see the table below.

-Building kernel modules requires kernel headers.
+Building the Raw Gadget and Dummy HCD/UDC kernel modules requires kernel headers.
 On desktop Ubuntu, you can get them by installing `` linux-headers-`uname -r` ``.
-On Raspberry Pi Zero, follow [these instructions](https://github.com/notro/rpi-source/wiki).
+On a Raspberry Pi, follow [these instructions](https://github.com/notro/rpi-source/wiki).

 ## USB Device Controllers

-Raw Gadget requires the user to provide UDC (USB Device Controller) device and driver names.
+Raw Gadget requires the user to provide the UDC device and driver names.
-This allows using Raw Gadget with a particular UDC if the system has a few of them.
+This allows using Raw Gadget with a particular UDC if a few of them are present on the system.

-UDC device name can be found in `/sys/class/udc/`:
+UDC device names can be found in `/sys/class/udc/`:

 ``` bash
 $ ls /sys/class/udc/
 dummy_udc.0
 ```

-UDC driver name is usually present in `/sys/class/udc/$UDC/uevent`:
+The UDC driver name is usually present in `/sys/class/udc/$UDC/uevent`:

 ``` bash
 $ cat /sys/class/udc/dummy_udc.0/uevent